kyubao/kyubao/README.md

 ### MORE ABT ME ON PT

-mostly on pt daily,,,  u can find me near spawn, cave, bakery, below docks, on the beach!!!,,  if u dont see me on pt i probs got bored
+inactive on pt,,,  u can find me near spawn, cave, bakery, below docks, on the beach!!!,,  if u dont see me on pt i probs got bored

-usually seen on safe server with a deep-sea-prisoner/okegom pony
+usually seen on safe server

 NOT THAT TALKATIVE SOMETIMES !!!

-i dont rlly chat much unless i ate a lot of sugar
+i dont rlly chat much unless i ate a lot of sugar/feel silly

 feel free to add me i dont mind1!1! ;P
 ### BOUNDARIES